 Striving for excellence.....
 Learning for life

 During May, all children in Year Two will be required to sit statutory assessment tests.
-To help you understand more about this process and the standard required by the end of Year Two, we are arranging an informal meeting within the next half term.
-Please watch this space for dates and times.
+To help you understand more about this process and the standard required by the end of Year Two, we have sent home a booklet about SATs testing and how you can support your child at home.

 There are currently no events.

 We have a new bingo grid!
-Homework is due in on a Monday and will be returned to you on a Tuesday.
+It is linked to our topic of 'Towers, Tunnels and Turrets'.
+Homework is due in on a Wednesday and will be returned to you on a Thursday.

 Please find a copy of our bingo grid here.

 For each piece of homework the children complete, they collect homework stamps on a chart.
 The more stamps children collect, the more opportunity they have to win a prize at the end of the year.

 Please follow our Twitter page to see more updates about our current learning and other important information.